luiznwz/eventeasy/README.md

 ---

-## Repositories with Documentation and Project Presentation: *EventoFacil*
+## Repositories with Documentation and Project Presentation: *EventEasy*

 This project was developed for a hackathon.